jstnn/arm-ympd/README.md

 You can edit the information in the frontend, using your browser.

-The passwords in the configuration are just for testing purposes.

 # Credits

 This dockerfile is based on the [alpine-ympd image](https://hub.docker.com/r/vitiman/alpine-ympd/).
 Changes has been made to compile with an IoT device with an ARMv7 architecture like the RaspberryPi 3 using a resin.os optimized image.